-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 The closures have led to overcrowding and congestion at other parts of Glacier National Park, problems that aren't new to the coronavirus.

 Barring a major outbreak, nobody in or outside Yellowstone National Park expects a similar closure.
-Some national parks have implemented reservation systems to limit crowd sizes during the pandemic, but the geography of Yellowstone alone, with five separate entrances, would make it hard to do something similar.
+Some national parks have implemented reservation systems to limit crowd sizes during the pandemic, but the geography of Yellowstone alone, with five entrances, would make it hard to do something similar.

 Parks has his own ideas for how to limit crowding.
-As a fly-fishing guide he usually gets paid to give advice, but this bit is free:
+As a fly-fishing guide, he usually gets paid to give advice, but this bit is free:

 "Don't get jammed up in a mob," he says.
 "I know Old Faithful is going off, but you can buy a picture.
 You can't buy your life back."